timflapper/cordova-spotify-plugin/README.md

 ## Setting up a token exchange service

-To set up a token exchange service you have two options:

-### Use the ruby script from the Spotify iOS SDK Demo Projects
+You can use the Ruby script that is included in the Spotify iOS SDK Demo Projects for development:

 - [Download the Spotify iOS SDK](https://github.com/spotify/ios-sdk/releases)
 - Follow the instructions from the [Spotify iOS SDK beginner's tutorial](https://developer.spotify.com/technologies/spotify-ios-sdk/tutorial/).

-### Make your own

-- Explanation coming soon...